vizicist/palette/README.md

 There are several ways of running Palette:

-In REMOTE mode, Resolume is not required - all input (from the GUI and 3D Cursor input) is broadcast to the internet, to be received by a remote host.

-In LOCAL mode, input (both local or remotely-generated) is processed to generate MIDI (typically sent to a VST host) and OSC (typically sent to Resolume and Palette's FFGL plugin running inside it).
+Normally, input from the Sensel Morph is processed to generate MIDI (sent to a VST host) and OSC (sent to Resolume and Palette's FFGL plugin running inside it).

+Optionally, Palette can run in <i>remote</a> mode, where you can remotely control a Space Palette Pro running elsewhere in the network.
+This allows you to collaborate and perform with other people in a coordinated visual music environment.

 # Installing on Windows